avast/yaramod/README.md

 `yaramod` is a library that provides parsing of [YARA](https://github.com/VirusTotal/yara) rules into AST and a C++ programming interface to build new YARA rulesets.
 This project is not associated with the YARA project.

+`yaramod` also comes with Python bindings and this repository should be fully compatible with installation using `pip`.

 ## Usage Example

 See the [wiki](https://github.com/avast-tl/yaramod/wiki).